 In economics, this is called ceteris paribus.
 The law of demand formally states that, ceteris paribus, the quantity demanded for a good or service is inversely related to the price.

 The demand schedule is a table or formula that tells you how many units of a good or service will be demanded at the various prices, ceteris paribus.
 Here is an example of a demand schedule:

 If you were to plot out how many units you would buy at different prices, then you've created a demand curve.
 It graphically portrays the data in a demand schedule.

 When the demand curve is relatively flat, then people will buy a lot more even if the price changes a little.
 When the demand curve is fairly steep, than the quantity demanded doesn't change much, even though the price does.

 Elasticity of Demand

 Demand elasticity means how much more, or less, demand changes when the price does.
 It's specifically measured as a ratio.
 It's the percentage change of the quantity demanded divided by the percentage change in price.

-Aggregate demand, or market demand, is another way of saying demand of any group of people.
-The five determinants of individual demand governs it.
+Aggregate demand, or market demand, is the demand from a group of people.
+The five determinants of individual demand govern it.
 There’s also a sixth: the number of buyers in the market.

-The aggregate demand for a country measures the quantity of the goods or services it produces that is demanded by the world's population.
+Aggregate demand can be measured for a country.
+It's the quantity of the goods or services the country produces that the world's population demands.
 For that reason, it is composed of the same five components that make up gross domestic product: